 The Community is a component of the CS10K project, seeks to have 10,000 well-trained computer science teachers in 10,000 high school across the United States.
 ECS and CSP also are both designed to broaden participation in computer science by appealing to a broader group of students, particularly women and minorities.
 The community is sponsored by the National Science Foundation and is being developed by the American Institutes for Research, in partnership Forum One Communications, through the U.S. Department of Education's Connected Educators initiative.

+To learn how you can create an account, click here.
 For more information on the CS10K Community, please contact Darren Cambridge at email@example.com.